 Criticism is a part of growing up.
 It is how we learn to grow and learn from our mistakes.
-All healthy relationships involve a degree of constructive criticism which is okay but in an emotionally abusive relationship, criticism can become a tool and can destroy a child’s self-esteem, self-confidence, and self-worth.
+All healthy relationships involve a degree of constructive criticism which is okay but in emotional and mental abuse from parents, criticism can become a tool and can destroy a child’s self-esteem, self-confidence, and self-worth.

-If your parents are overly critical of you and your behavior, all the time, it is a sign that you are being emotionally abused.
+If your parents are overly critical of you and your behavior, all the time, it is a sign of emotional abuse from parents.
 Parents are known to provide criticism when needed but when that criticism overshadows your positive achievements, then it is not constructive criticism.
 This kind of behavior can lead a child to develop negative self-talk and a poor perception of their self-image.

 3. They Invalidate Your Emotions

-Parents try their best to help us when we are in need, but when a parent refuses to acknowledge your emotions or refuses to validate them as important, then it is another sign that they are emotionally abusive.
+Parents try their best to help us when we are in need, but when a parent refuses to acknowledge your emotions or refuses to validate them as important, then it is another sign of emotional abuse from parents.
 For example, if your parents tell you that “you’re too sensitive”, it is them invalidating your emotions.

 This can lead a child to develop commitment issues in the future and it can diminish their self-worth along with their emotional skills and intelligence.